NadimGhaznavi/Db4E/pages/db4e-gui.py.md

 title: db4e-gui.py Console Application
 ---

 The `db4e-gui.py` provides a realtime console based GUI to display health and performance information about my Monero XMR Mining farm.
-I run the application continuously to keep an eye on things.
+I typically run the application continuously to keep an eye on things.

 The application displays the following timestamped information: